Tibbs39/OOP345-workshop7/README.md

-# Workshop 07 - STL Containers
+# Workshop 07 - STL Algorithms

-In this workshop, we store a set of polymorphic objects in an STL container.
+In this workshop, we use the Standard Template Library’s algorithms to evaluate sample data.

 w7.cpp was provided to us to test our code, with some portions we had to add ourselves.